 I’ve been craving bad things.
 Things I gave up years ago and promised myself I wouldn’t eat again.
 Things that always leave me full of regret and craving nutrient-rich food.
 I’m hoping this is a short phase of pregnancy.
 Because Pizza Hut pan pizzas and massive amounts of ice cream must end.
 Though moderate amounts of ice cream are welcome.
 Very welcome.
 That’s one thing I’ll never give up.
 Read more

 I got my wish.
 Ended work early on Friday afternoon.
 Hot chocolate just because.
 And picturesque snow falling, which turned into a blizzard.
 An epic one!
 We’re 34″ under, nearly 3 feet.
 The roads haven’t been plowed, nor has the backyard where our car sits.
 We did dig our car out yesterday.
 Maybe more so to feel justified in drinking another cup of hot chocolate.
 We’re getting a little stir crazy.
 It’s times like this I dream of cable, On-Demand, Netflix, and Jetson mobiles.
-We’re keeping our bellies happy though, making biscuits and cinnamons rolls and doing some yoga to balance it all out.
+We’re keeping our bellies happy though, making biscuits and cinnamons rolls and Gnocchi Macaroni and Cheese while doing some yoga to balance it all out.
+Can you even call that balance?
 Read more

 I’m back in action.
 Thanks for your sweet comments while I was out soaking up computer screen rays.
 My vitamin HTML levels are at an all time high.
 And I’ve never felt more unrested.
 I kid.
 Well, not really.
 But on a positive note, I’m making a tiny dent in that big ole t0-do list.
 We rented out our condo (hallelujah!).
 My resume and portfolio are near completion.
 My sister’s wedding invites and website are done.
 I dried and straightened my hair for the first time since Christmas (TMI, sorry).
 And those secret projects I mentioned are cooking up nicely.
 One foot in front of the other.
 Read more